KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine - JavaScript with Jasmine...
 ============

-Goal is to learn core JavaScript language.
+Goal is to learn core JavaScript language, the right way.
 Neither as client-side scripting nor as server-side scripting.
 In other words - the goal is not to learn everything that JavaScript offers.
 Selectively, the target is limited to the good, functional and effective parts of the language.
 Further, I intent to cross-examine/test various language constructs using Jasmine.

 Folloiwng are the books, I am refering.